mr-ws22/website/docs/course-syllabus.md

 More detail about the exams will be given during the semester.

-(project)=
-### Project

-The purpose of the [project](project-description.md) is to apply what you've learned throughout the semester to analyze an interesting, data-driven research question.
-The project will be completed in **teams**.

-More information about the project will be provided during the semester.

 ## Grading

 The final grade will be determined based on the following thresholds: